gardener/garden-setup/docs/extended/identity.md

 ## Configuration Options

-Apart from `users` and `connectors`, some other values can be configured in `landscape.iaas`:
+Apart from `users` and `connectors`, some other values can be configured in `landscape.identity`:

-The issuer URL can be set via `landscape.identity.issuerURL`.
+The issuer URL can be set via `landscape.identity.issuerUrl`.
 The default is `https://gardener.ing.<landscape.domain>/oidc`.

 By setting `landscape.identity.dashboardClientSecret` or `landscape.identity.kubectlClientSecret`, the corresponding client secret(s) can be defined.
 By default, a random value is generated for the first deployment, which is then stored in the state so it doesn't change on redeployments.